 DAN also promotes and supports underwater dive research and education, particularly as it relates to the improvement of dive safety, medical treatment and first aid.

 Finally, DAN strives to provide the most accurate, up-to-date and unbiased information on issues of common concern to the diving public, primarily — but not exclusively — for dive safety.

 How to become a DAN Instructor

 The DAN Instructor Qualification Course (IQC) is the pathway to becoming a DAN Instructor.
 Active diving professionals who are DAN Members are eligible to enroll in this program.
 A CPR instruction credential is also required but can be obtained as part of the IQC.

-Most instructor candidates begin with the Diving Emergency Management Provider (DEMP) program, which instructs candidates how to teach the four component courses shown here individually.
-It also covers how to teach the courses as the comprehensive DEMP program.
+Most instructor candidates begin with the Diving First Aid for the Professional, which instructs candidates how to teach the four component courses.

 Be a DAN member.